dsccommunity/StorageDsc/README.md

 ### Unreleased

 * added test for existing file system to allow simple drive letter assignment in MSFT_xDisk.psm1
 * modified Test verbose message to correctly reflect blocksize value in MSFT_xDisk.psm1 line 217
+* added unit test for new volume with out existing partition for MSFT_xDisk.psm1

 ### 2.4.0.0